Keyboard shortcuts

 Introduction

 We are pre-1.0.
 Things change.
-Some pieces are in active flux (PIE, plugin / dylib loading, the BSN migration), and this book tries to call out what is solid versus what is in flight.
+Some pieces are still in active flux, and this book tries to call out what is solid versus what is in flight.

 What you can do today

-• Author levels by drawing brushes (TrenchBroom-style), carving, and applying materials.
+• Author levels by drawing brushes, carving them with boolean operations, and applying materials.

 • Build heightmap terrain with sculpt and erosion tools.